jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

   "courseIds" : [123457,345678,7867789]
 }
 ```
-The output is a JSON object containing a list of course ids of courses with the same course code.
+The output is a json object containing a list of course ids of courses with the same course code.

 | Response code | Reason |
 |---------------|--------|